mRcSchwering/magic-soup/README.md

 The reaction that minimizes $\Delta G$ will occur.
 So, generally the reaction that deconstructs high energy molecules and synthesizes low energy molecules will likely happen ( $\Delta G_0$ ).
 However, it will turn around if the ratio of products to substrates is too high ( $RT \ln Q$ ).
+There is an equilibrium $\Delta G_0 = RT \ln Q$ where the reaction stops.
+When this equilibrium is approached the reaction or transporter will slow down and finally halt.

 Each protein can have multiple domains and all domains of the same protein are energetically coupled.
 So, an energetically unfavourable reaction can happen if at the same time another energetically favourable reaction happens.
 Transporter domains are also involved this way.
+A transporter is seen as a reaction that converts an intracellular molecule species to its extracellular version (and _vice versa_).
-For transporter domains only the entropy term $RT \ln Q$ is important.
+Thus, for a transporter $\Delta G_0$ is always zero only the reaction quotient term $RT \ln Q$ is important.
-Thus, a transporter can drive a reaction while molecules are allowed to diffuse along their concentration gradient, or a reaction might drive a transporter to pump molecules against their concentration gratient.
+A transporter can drive a reaction while molecules are allowed to diffuse along their concentration gradient, or a reaction might drive a transporter to pump molecules against their concentration gratient.